amitmerchant1990/reverie/authorchecklist.md

 permalink: /authorchecklist
 ---

+Submissions that violate the requirements in the call for papers will be desk rejected.
+This checklist supplements the call for papers.

 ## OpenReview Profiles

 All authors must have complete OpenReview profiles.
 Please ensure profiles are complete before submission.
 You may refer to [this tutorial](https://docs.google.com/presentation/d/1kJeoAfwbnFapUN0ySLSoOm11-2odz48DGS1DEzNs03k/edit?usp=sharing).